 Have you ever noticed that certain surfaces in your kitchen tend to get slightly sticky over time?
 This is usually due to cooking oil that has oxidized.
 Oil, as you can imagine, gets on every surface in a kitchen—it spits and spatters, drips, smears, and vaporizes.
 Eventually, it forms a thin layer on cabinets, on the hood or vent above your stove, on fans and ceilings...everywhere.

 Over time, those cooking oils oxidize, a complex process that eventually leads to molecules linking together to form larger molecular chains, called polymers.
 As these large polymers form, the oil becomes more viscous.
 Mix in the inevitable dust and dirt that settles on the thickening oil, and you get that awful sticky coating that can be so hard to remove.
-(Which is why it's best to clean those spots very frequently so that coating doesn't reach the impossible stage, as I explained in my guide to kitchen cleaning.)
+(Which is why it's best to clean those spots very frequently so that coating doesn't reach the impossible stage, as I explained in my guide to cleaning stainless steel pots and pans.)

 Perhaps some of you are seeing the word polymer here and making the connection to the process of seasoning cast iron.
 It's basically the same process: With enough heat and time, those polymer chains in the oil move past the thick-and-sticky stage to become a totally hard substance—the seasoning on your cast iron skillet.
 (If you've ever seasoned a cast iron pan and found it sticky to the touch after, that's a sure sign that the oil isn't polymerized well enough; it needs more heat and time, and maybe a lighter coating of oil, to complete the transformation.)*